JoaoHenz/JoaoHenz.github.io/index.md

 layout: default
 ---

-I finished my Computer Science bachelor course at UFRGS (1/2019).
-I have 5+ years of experience in programming, 3 years of professional experience working with digital games and have been a part of multiple sucessful game jam teams.
+A software engineer hungry for knowledge and new challenges.

-I also have a lot of experience with machine learning and procedural content generation.
-My Computer Science conclusion work was in the area of Procedural Terrain Generation via Machine Learning.
-I love working with a team, coordinating our efforts and dealing with difficult programming challenges.
-I aspire to one day lead a game dev team.
+I've been working for three years in the game development industry and it is an area I have a deep appreciation for and I am always searching for new ways to grow in it.
+I am also a big fan of procedural generation and machine learning - my computer science conclusion work was in the area of Procedural Terrain Generation via Machine Learning.

+I love working with more people, coordinating our efforts and dealing with difficult programming challenges.
+In my experience leading teams, I am happy when I can optimize processes and enable the people inside it to better develop their skills.

+I am currently working at Izyplay Game Studio in Porto Alegre.

 Previous experience with
 - C, C#, C++, Java, Python, html, javascript, PHP